Weight Terminology Guide

 TARE Mass (vehicle)

-This is the actual mass of the tow vehicle – how much your car weighs at manufacturer specification (including fluids eg.. fuel & coolant) and with no payload
+This is the actual mass of the tow vehicle – how much your car weighs at manufacturer specification (different manufacturers have different interpretations on fluids) and with no payload.

 TBM (Tow Ball Mass)

-This is the mass exerted on the tow ball by your fully packed caravan.
+This is the mass exerted on the tow ball by your caravan.

-When your caravan is hitched, this mass is included in your tow vehicle’s payload.
+When your caravan is hitched, this mass has to be included in your tow vehicle’s GVM.

 Where can I find these?